Answers to frequently asked questions of Reimbursement for Circuit Court-Criminal Division cases.

 What method of payment is acceptable?

-Cash, checks, money orders, cashier checks, MasterCard, Visa and Discover payments are accepted.
+Cash, checks, money orders, cashier checks, MasterCard, Visa, American Express and Discover payments are accepted.
 Online payments are accepted at www.oakgov.com (go to Online Services, then pay Reimbursement Fees).
 Voluntary income withholding may also be arranged.

 What are the penalties for non-payment of fees?